withfig/fig/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug that is not covered by one of the other templates below
+about: Report a bug in Fig. Please create the issue in one of the repos below if it is more relevant.
 title: "[BUG]"
 labels: 'bug'
 assignees: ''